 - Personal hygiene products: unless you chose to travel on first class trains, there will be no showers.
 Also, if you get off the train in Mongolia, don’t expect to find too many showers outside the capital.

-- Warm clothes: Siberia is cold even on summer, especially during the night.
-Moreover, if you decide to go through Mongolia warm clothes are a must because you’ll be in a vast plain with 1,500 meters of average altitude where you may find the snow even on summer.
-I really froze my ass in Mongolia.
+- Warm clothes: Siberia is cold even during summer, especially during the night.
+Moreover, if you decide to go through Mongolia, warm clothes are a must because you’ll be in a vast plain at 1,500 meters average altitude where you may find snow even during summer.
+I really froze my ass off in Mongolia.

 - A knife or a pocket knife: useful for the meals on the train.

 - Cards or games: they are going to be your greatest allies on the train, also for socializing with locals.
-Chinese people love card games and Russians follow them at close distance.
+Chinese people love card games and Russians aren’t far behind them.

-- An app or phrasebook in Russian, Chinese and even Mongolian: it will be essential to communicate with locals as most don’t speak a word of English.
-Howevert the international language of signs never fails (except in China if you try with the numbers).
+- An app or phrasebook in Russian, Chinese and even Mongolian: it will be essential for communicating with locals, as most don’t speak a word of English.
+However, the international language of signs never fails (except in China if you try with the numbers).

 - If you carry an electronic device such a smart phone or a laptop, then also bring a multiple socket.
 The train cars normally have few outlets (one per compartment) so you’ll have to fight to charge your cell phone, camera or whatever.